About Italy

 The legal instruments for the co-op housing sector are:

-The Italian co-op housing sector is made up of four national organisations (in alphabetical order): AGCI-Abitazione (member of the federation AGCI), FEDERABITAZIONE (member of the federation CONFCo-operative), Legacoop Abitanti (member of LEGACOOP), and UNCI.
-The latter (Unione Nazionale Co-operative Italiane / Union of Italian Co-operatives) is a cross-sector co-operative federation but the housing sector within its membership is very marginal.
+The cooperative housing sector in Italy consists of four national organizations: AGCI-Abitazione (a member of the AGCI federation), FEDERABITAZIONE (a member of the CONFCooperative federation), Legacoop Abitanti (a member of LEGACOOP), and UNCI.
+UNCI, which stands for the Union of Italian Cooperatives, is a cross-sector cooperative federation, but its role in the housing sector is minimal.

-The three main federations AGCI, Confco-operative and Legacoop have established an alliance called Alleanza Cooperativa Italiana (ACI) aimed at promoting a stronger role for cooperation in the construction of a more equitable and sustainable market and society.
-It is an important step in the process of reaffirming the cooperative movement autonomy and its characteristic principles and mutualistic practice.
+The three main federations, AGCI, Confcooperative, and Legacoop, have formed an alliance called Alleanza Cooperativa Italiana (ACI) with the goal of promoting a stronger role for cooperation in creating a more fair and sustainable market and society.
+This alliance is an important step in reasserting the autonomy of the cooperative movement and its fundamental principles and practices.

-Founded in 1952, AGCI Abitazione is the sectoral organisation bringing together all housing co-operatives and consortia which are members of Associazione Generale Co-operative Italiane (AGCI).
-The association is in charge of representing associate cooperatives, promoting co-operation in the housing sector, and supporting professionalization of housing co-operatives.
+AGCI – Abitazione, also known as Associazione Generale delle Cooperative Italiane (The General Association of Italian Cooperatives), was established in 1952.
+It is the sectoral organization that brings together all housing cooperatives and consortia that are members of Associazione Generale Cooperative Italiane (AGCI).
+The association is responsible for representing member cooperatives, promoting cooperation in the housing sector, and supporting the professionalization of housing cooperatives.

-AGCI Abitazione represents 633 co-operatives in activity with 41,110 individual members.
-As of today, out of total 90,000 dwellings allocated, about 70% are ownership and 30% rental.
-In recent years, housing co-ops members of AGCI Abitazione have focused their activities on the provision of rental dwellings and the requalification of the existing stock.
+AGCI Abitazione represents 633 active cooperatives with 41,110 individual members.
+Currently, out of a total of 90,000 dwellings allocated, approximately 70% are for ownership and 30% for rental.
+In recent years, housing cooperatives that are members of AGCI Abitazione have focused on providing rental dwellings and redeveloping the existing housing stock.

 For more information, visit: www.agci.it (Italian only)